Hernia Mesh Lawsuit Attorneys

 Important Facts To Know About Your Claim

-- Statute of Limitations: In New Jersey, the statute of limitations to bring a product liability claim is 2-years from the date of the injury.
+- Statute of Limitations: In New Jersey, the statute of limitations to bring a product liability claim is two years from the date of the injury.
 This can be extended to run starting the date the Plaintiff knew or should have known of the injury.
+The Statute of Limitations in New Hampshire is three years from the date of injury.

-- Statute of Repose: There is no New Jersey applicable Statute of Repose.
-Thus, it does not matter how long ago you had the device implanted.
+- Statute of Repose: There are no New Jersey nor New Hampshire applicable Statute of Reposes.

 - Types of Mesh Included: Only certain types of mesh claims are currently being accepted by attorneys pursuing the claim.
 These types of mesh include: